Student Restrictions

 - Select the second student you want to separate from the first.

-- Click Add to save the restriction.
+- Click Add Restriction to save it.

 Conflict Detection